A Lorentzian renormalisation group equation for gauge theories: Generating functionals

 The above equations can be considered as the "quantum" version of the equations of motion and of the definition of the propagator as the Green's function for the wave operator, respectively.

 From \eqref{eq:qeom}, it is possible to derive \cite{DDPR2022}

 In the classical limit $\hbar \to 0$, the non-commutative and time-ordered products reduce to the point-wise product.
-The Bogoliubov map in turn reduces to the classical M\o ller operator, which acts on functionals of the field by pullback, so that $\langle F(\chi) \rangle = F(\phi) + \mathcal O(\hbar)$.
+The Bogoliubov map in turn reduces to the classical M\o ller operator, which acts on functionals of the field by pull-back, so that $\langle F(\varphi) \rangle = F(\phi) + \mathcal O(\hbar)$.
 Therefore we obtain, modulo an irrelevant constant,

 Compared with our previous work \cite{DDPR2022}, here we do not need to state evaluate the generating functionals.
 We see that our definitions, as well as the flow equations, hold at the pure algebraic level.
-The generating functionals $Z_k$, $W_k$, and $\Gamma_k$ are interpreted as functionals of $(j,\sigma)$ or of $(\phi, \sigma)$, parameterised by the field and antifield configurations $(\chi, \chi^\ddagger)$.
-In order to extract physical predictions, one can evaluate the functionals on some state $\omega$.
-The state evaluation also provide the map between the definitions given here and those in our previous paper.
+The generating functionals $Z_k$, $W_k$, and $\Gamma_k$ are interpreted as functionals of $(j,\sigma)$ or of $(\phi, \sigma)$, parametrised by the field and antifield configurations $(\varphi, \varphi^\ddagger)$.
+In order to extract physical predictions, one can evaluate the functionals in some state $\omega$.
+The state evaluation also provides the connection between the definitions given here and those in our previous paper.

 However, the state dependence still enters the flow equation through the choice of a Green's function for the quantum wave operator $\frac{\delta^2}{\delta \phi^2} (\Gamma_k + Q_k)$.
 In fact, the main difference from the euclidean case is that, in globally hyperbolic spacetimes, the Green's function for a wave-type operator is not unique.